compose-regexp/compose-regexp.js/README.md

 charSet.difference(a, b) // characters that match charSet `a` and don't match charSet `b` charSet.intersection(a, b) // characters that match both charSet `a` and charSet `b`

+// The lack of non-capturing group API is deliberate.
+We insert them
+// automatically where needed, they are not a user concern when using
+// this lib.
 ```

 ### General notes: